Kong/docs.konghq.com/app/_hub/kong-inc/http-log/index.md

       value_in_examples:
       datatype: string
       description: |
-        REVIEWERS need description.
+        Indicates the type of data sent.
 The only available option is `application/json`.
     - name: timeout
       required: false
       default: "`10000`"